RalphClarence1126/Reslife-2/README.md

   - Cookies enabled
 - MySQL 5.7.19 *(or higher)*

-> You can also use LAMP/WAMP/XAMPP
+> If you are using LAMP/WAMP/XAMPP please configure your settings before testing/deployment

 ## Testing & Development